MontiCore/cd4analysis/README.md

 Successfully parsed Example
 Successfully checked the CoCos for Example
 ```
-Thus, the tool successfully parsed the artifact and successfully checked the
-conditions for the CDs contained in the artifact.
-The tool further
-constructed the symbol tables of the CDs contained in the parsed artifact.

 The contents of the input CD artifact can also be piped to the CLI tool.
 For trying this out, execute the following command: